 An additional pseudo-bolometric light curve, constructed using only optical data, is also provided in Fig.~\ref{bol_lc}.
 The individual contributions of the optical and NIR bands to the full pseudo-bolometric light curve are shown in the lower panel.
 For the earliest stages, the NIR contribution could not be calculated due to a lack of data.
 As shown in the figure, the optical bands dominate the bolometric flux throughout the evolution of SN~2022ngb, particularly in the early stages.
 The NIR contribution increases from approximately 10\% to a peak of nearly 45\% at around 60 days, and then begins to decrease slowly.
 This evolutionary trend is similar to that observed in SN~2020acat \citep{Medler2022MNRAS}.

 Figure \ref{bol_lc_compare} shows the pseudo-bolometric light curves of SNe 2008ax, 2011dh, 2011fu, 2013df, 2015as, 2016gkg, 2020acat, and 2021bxu for comparison with SN~2022ngb.
 The pseudo-bolometric luminosities for each SN were estimated using only optical bands (from \textit{B} to \textit{z}) to ensure a consistent comparison by excluding the influence of the NIR and UV bands.
 This comparison reveals a wide range of evolutionary behaviors within the sample, in particular in the peak luminosity.
-SN~2022ngb exhibits a relatively low peak luminosity, suggesting a smaller $M_{\text{Ni}}$.
+SN~2022ngb exhibits a relatively low peak luminosity, indicating a smaller $M_{\text{Ni}}$ value.
 Furthermore, its evolution closely follows those of SN~2020acat, SN~2015as, and SN~2008ax, all of which display light curves with a faint or absent early shock-cooling phase.
-In contrast, SNe IIb such as SN~2011fu, SN~2013df, and SN~2016gkg show prominent double-peaked features, suggesting for these objects a more evident contribution of the expanded progenitor's envelope than for SN~2022ngb.
+In contrast, SNe IIb such as SN~2011fu, SN~2013df, and SN~2016gkg show prominent double-peaked features, suggesting a more evident contribution from the expanded progenitor's envelope for these objects than for SN~2022ngb.